meteoinfo/MeteoInfoDoc/_build/html/_sources/docs/meteoinfolab/plot/functions/savefig.rst.txt

     Save the current figure.

     :param fname: (*string*) A string containing a path to a filename.
-The output format is deduced from the extention of the filename.
+The output format is deduced from the extension of the filename.
 Supported format: 'png', 'bmp', 'jpg', 'eps' and 'pdf'.
     :param width: (*int*) Optional, width of the output figure with pixel units.
 Default is None, the output figure size is same as *figures* window.